spences10/scottspence.com/posts/2020/11/01/patching-gatsby-react-router-scroll/index.md

 ```

 This creates a `patches` folder with the git diff in there of the
-change I made, it also details the package version in the filemane.
+change I made, it also details the package version in the filename.

 Now if I upgrade `gatsby-react-router-scroll` and the changes I have
 made are irrelevant then patch package will give me a warning asking